(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 - The Feminist Financial Handbook: A Modern Woman's Guide to a Wealthy Life by Brynne Conroy

-The four books below are considered classic financial literacy books.
+And these next four books are considered classic financial literacy books.
 Some people may prefer one over the others, but they all have important information shared in different ways.

 Your older teens and adult children (even you!) may connect instantly with messages shared in these books.
-Their attitudes toward debt, saving, and investing could be transformed.
+Their attitudes toward debt, saving, investing, and building wealth could be transformed.
 A new relationship with money may change their futures!